Tetanus is an infection of the nervous system with a type of bacteria that is potentially deadly, called Clostridium tetani (C tetani).

 Spores of the bacterium C tetani are found in the soil, and in animal feces and mouth (gastrointestinal tract).
 In the spore form, C tetani can remain inactive in the soil.
 But it can remain infectious for more than 40 years.

 A spore is a cell that certain fungi, plants (moss, ferns), and bacteria produce.
-Spores are involved in reproduction.
-Certain bacteria make spores ...Read Article Now Book Mark Article
+Certain bacteria make spores as a way to defend themselves.
+Spores...Read Article Now Book Mark Article

 You can get tetanus infection when the spores enter your body through an injury or wound.
 The spores become active bacteria that spread in the body and make a poison called tetanus toxin (also known as tetanospasmin).
 This poison blocks nerve signals from your spinal cord to your muscles, causing severe muscle spasms.
 The spasms can be so powerful that they tear the muscles or cause fractures of the spine.